rehierl/node-tree-outliner/3-basic-design/3-5-1-sxs-relation.md

 **CLARIFICATION**
-At any given point in time, during the traversal of the node tree, there always are one or more open sections.
+At any given point in time, during the traversal of the node tree, there always need to be one or more open sections.

 That is, because each node in a node tree must be associated with at least one section.
 For that to happen, one or more sections must always be open when the next subsequent node is entered.

 Note that, when the root node is entered, the universal section is the only open section.
 When the root's first child is entered, the universal section and the root section (always a type-1 section) are open.

 **CLARIFICATION**
 The section of a subsequent sectioning node